urkebb/class-report-FE/README.md

 - Clicking on statistics button, modal will apper with correct answers percent and average progress so teacher can know how well they did exercices and how far his class has progressed.
 - Also if teacher want to see informations for particular student, he can search for a user.
 - Because of a large amaunt of data, this application has a pagination, so in one database call teacher get certain number of records, and this greatly improves application performance.
+- Also angular eslint is added here, and his duty is to keep code uniform, clean and to find problematic patterns, when you want to lint code you just execute `npm run lint`.

 ## Further help